-At the beginning of employment if client chooses to disclose, the ES will assist the client in becoming aware of any safety concerns at his/her job site through the use of the New Employee Orientation Form, which has been developed as a tool to ensure that clients have been properly trained with the employer's input on the importance of safety in that particular environment.
+At the beginning of employment, the ES will assist the client in becoming aware of any safety concerns at his/her job site through the use of the Safe Practice Orientation form, which has been developed as a tool to ensure that clients have been properly trained with the employer's input on the importance of safety in that particular environment.
 Thereafter, it is the responsibility of the client to interact with his/her employer to address safety concerns/issues.
 In addition, PAEP will follow the identified actions on the Risk Assessment form to minimize risks throughout services.

-If the client chooses to not disclose to his or her employer that he or she is receiving Supported Employment services, they must state that on the New Employee Orientation Form.
-The client will sign the New Employee Orientation Form understanding the outlined clause that PAEP is not held responsible for injuries on the jobsite.
+If the client chooses to not disclose to his or her employer that he or she is receiving Supported Employment services, the client is expected to produce a copy of the safety forms he or she signs with the employer for the file maintained by PAEP with an understanding that those forms will replace the Safe Practice Orientation form.
+If the client is not given forms to sign by the employer, the client will sign the Safe Practice Orientation form understanding the outlined clause that PAEP is not held responsible for injuries on the jobsite.

+Both the Risk Assessment and Safe Practice Orientation forms will be shared with employers to assist them in ensuring that a safe working environment is provided to clients given that the client has disclosed the fact that he or she is receiving Supported Employment services.
 PAEP assumes no responsibility in monitoring the overall safety of the client; therefore, it is the full responsibility of the employer to do so.